johndef64/pychatgpt/README.md

 Using `op.send_message_gpt`, the code checks if the total number of tokens exceeds the model's maximum context length (gpt 3.5 turbo-16k: 16,384 tokens).
 If it does, a warning message indicates that the token limit is being reached and then then the first part of the conversation will automatically be deleted to make room for the next interaction.

+## Openai-based applications
+Some other python applications executable in Terminal that take advantage of openai modulo features
+- auto-gpt
+- bash-gpt
+- rec-whisper-paste

 ## Author
 Written by: JohnDef64